The Free Application for Federal Student Aid (FAFSA) has changed!

 Stay informed about the changes and receive up-to-date notifications and information:

 - Did you fill out a FAFSA form for 2023-24?
-Log in to your StudentAid.gov account and be sure they’ve got your current email address.
-Once the exact FAFSA launch date is announced, the Department of Education is expected to send out an email to students (and parents of dependent students) who applied on the 2023-24 form, reminding them to apply for 2024-25.
-The University of Houston’s Office of Scholarships and Financial Aid will also be communicating this information to you once it becomes available.
+Log in to your StudentAid.gov account and be sure they have your current email address.
+The ED is expected to send out an email to students (and parents of dependent students) who applied on the 2023-24 form, reminding them to apply for 2024-25.

 - Didn’t submit a 2023–24 FAFSA form?
-Make sure to create your StudentAid.gov account — and remember your username and password so you can access and submit the 2024-25 FAFSA form when it is available.
+Make sure to create your StudentAid.gov account — and remember your username and password so you can access and submit the 2024-25 FAFSA form.

-If you have any questions about the new FASFA form, please contact us.
+If you have any questions about the new FAFSA form, please contact us.